Turkey Soup Recipe

 Turkey Soup Ingredients

 - Vegetables.
 Onions, carrots, and celery.
-Optional: Frozen mixed vegetables.

 - Seasoning.
-Fresh parsley, rubbed sage, and some poultry seasoning.
+Sage and poultry seasoning.

-Optional Additions
+Optional Add-Ins

 - Noodles.
 Egg noodles or homemade dumpling noodles.